cosinekitty/astronomy/source/python/README.md

 | [`Time`](#Time) | `time` | The date and time for which to calculate the position. |
 | `bool` | `aberration` | A boolean value indicating whether to correct for aberration. |

+### Returns: #Vector
+A geocentric position vector of the center of the given body.